itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/auto-curseforge.md

 -e TYPE=AUTO_CURSEFORGE -e CF_SLUG=all-the-mods-8
 ```

-For mod, modpacks, and world files that are not allowed for automated download, the container path `/downloads` can be attached and matching files will be retrieved from there.
-The subdirectories `mods`, `modpacks`, and `worlds` will also be checked accordingly.
-To change the source location of downloaded files, set `CF_DOWNLOADS_REPO` to an existing container path.
-To disable this feature, set `CF_DOWNLOADS_REPO` to an empty string.

-!!! note "Mods need download report"
-    A file called `MODS_NEED_DOWNLOAD.txt` will be created in the `/data` directory that lists the mods that need to be manually downloaded and where to get them.

-If you wish to use a unpublished modpack zip, set the container path to the file in `CF_MODPACK_ZIP`.
-Similarly, the container path to a modpack manifest JSON can be passed to `CF_MODPACK_MANIFEST`.
-In either case, **the modpack slug or page URL must still be provided**.

 The latest file will be located and used by default, but if a specific version is desired you can use one of the following options.
 With any of these options **do not select a server file** -- they lack the required manifest and defeat the ability to consistently automate startup.

 - Use `CF_PAGE_URL`, but include the full URL to a specific file